 - Respects the diversity among children: age, gender, ethnicity, language, disability, social status, health

 - Adopts structures, systems and methodologies for education that respond to the diverse needs of ALL children

 - Embraces its role in promoting an inclusive society

 - Understands that education is a dynamic process that continues to evolve to respond to the needs of today’s children – tomorrow’s citizens

 - Article 24 of the United Nations Convention on the Rights of Persons with Disabilities recognises the right to an inclusive education as a human right of people with disability.
 The General Comment No. 4 issued by the UN Committee on the Convention on the Rights of Persons With Disabilities on 26 August 2016, gives guidance to governments, including the Australian government, about what is meant by “inclusive education” and what they need to do under Article 24.
 It is an important document that every parent, educator and school administrator should read.

-- The case for inclusive education over “special education” models (“special schools” or “education support units”) is overwhelming.
-Over 40 years of research shows that when students with disability are included, all students learn and achieve more.
+- Over 40 years of research shows that when students with disability are included, all students learn and achieve more.
 A comprehensive review of all studies over a 40-year period that compared education outcomes for students with disability in segregated “special” versus regular education environments found that NO study supported better outcomes in “special” settings.

 - Research also shows that when they are included, students with disability have: